-The City's governmental activities current assets of \$53.5 million increased \$21.5 million as compared to the prior year and includes sales tax restricted for capital projects of \$16.1 million in the SPLOST Fund.
-Long-term liabilities of governmental activities increased from the prior year by \$8.5 million due to the issuance of new revenue bonds by the Public Facilities Authority (PFA).
-The City's capital assets in governmental activities are \$74.6 million which represents an increase of \$2.4 million.
-The City has several major projects in construction in progress, including segments of the Corners Connector trail system, enhancements to the City's facilities, and several major transportation related projects.
-In addition to these projects and in conjunction with the implementation of Governmental Accounting Standards Board (GASB) Statement No. 87, Leases, the City was required to report right-to-use lease assets (net of accumulated depreciation) totaling \$426,186.
+The City's governmental activities current assets of \$54.8 million increased \$1.2 million as compared to the prior year and includes sales tax restricted for capital projects of \$23.4 million in the SPLOST Fund.
+Long-term liabilities of governmental activities decreased slightly from the prior year by \$319,997.
+The City's capital assets in governmental activities are \$86.7 million which represents an increase of \$12.1 million.
+The City purchased a new office building to expand the Curiosity Lab campus, completed several major projects, and has several projects in construction in progress, including segments of the Corners Connector trail system, enhancements to the City's facilities, and several major transportation related projects.
+In addition to these projects, under Governmental Accounting Standards Board (GASB) Statement No. 87, Leases, the City reports lease assets (net of accumulated depreciation) totaling \$1.1 million.

-The City's business-type activities current assets increased \$834,655 over the prior year due to increased collections for the Solid Waste and Stormwater funds.
-The City's capital assets in business-type activities are \$12.3 million which represents a slight increase of \$267,584, or 2.2%.
-The other categories remained relatively the same compared to the prior year.
+The City's business-type activities current assets increased \$636,685 over the prior year due to increased collections for the Solid Waste Fund and the receipt of a federal grant in the Stormwater Fund.
+The City's capital assets in business-type activities are \$13.3 million, which represents an increase of \$1.0 million, or 8%.
+Current-term liabilities of business-type activities increased from the prior year by \$171,131 due to an increase in accounts payable and retainage payable